Team-Resurgent/XboxHDMI-TR/README.md

 Ive started to refactor code to make stm32f0 (hd+) + stm32g0 (oxhd) both compilable from the same project, for now stm32f0 is confirmed working.

+Ive now added support for Cerbios V3.1.0 which will greatly improve video mode detection.

 More details to come soon...

 EqUiNoX